TaniaMalhotra/TaniaMalhotra/README.md

 - ⚡ Fun fact **I can sing in 6 languages🎇**

 ## Honours 🏅
-- Selected among 120 girls from all over India for [Google Women Techmakers Engineering Fellowship](https://wtef.talentsprint.com/)
+- Selected in 120 girls from all over India for [Google Women Techmakers Engineering Fellowship](https://wtef.talentsprint.com/)

 - Awarded with 21 Under 21 Award at [GS India Summit](https://girlscriptsummit.com/)